 Instructions

-• Preheat oven to 350F and spray a 12 hole regular size muffin tin.
+• Preheat the oven to 350F and spray a 12 hole regular size muffin tin with nonstick cooking spray.

-• In a bowl whisk the eggs and add in the sugar.
-Stir in the applesauce, milk and vanilla.
+• In a bowl whisk the eggs and sugar together until light and fluffy - about 1-2 minutes of whisking.
+Stir in the applesauce, milk, and vanilla extract.

-• Mix in the flour, cocoa powder and baking powder.
+• Fold in the all purpose flour, cocoa powder, and baking powder.

-• Divide batter evenly over the 12 muffin cups.
+• Divide the batter evenly over the 12 muffin cups.

-• In a small bowl melt the peanut butter in the microwave, I do it for about 35 seconds, you want it thin enough to drizzle.
+• In a small bowl melt the peanut butter in the microwave for 30 seconds at a time.

-• Drizzle the melted peanut butter on top of each muffin, use a toothpick or similar to swirl the PB around, it will start to harden so do this process quickly.
+• Drizzle the melted peanut butter on top of each muffin.
+Use a toothpick or similar utensil to swirl the peanut butter around the top and into the batter.
+It will start to harden so do this process quickly.

-• Bake in the oven for 20 minutes, let cool for 5 minutes.
+• Bake the muffins in the oven for 20 minutes.
+Let them cool for 5 minutes.

 Notes